 Skip to content

-HTTP API backed by SQL stove-http + stove-postgres or stove-mysql
+HTTP API + SQL stove-http + stove-postgres (or -mysql)

-Event-driven service stove-kafka + your database + stove-tracing
+Event-driven service stove-kafka + your DB + stove-tracing

 gRPC service stove-grpc + stove-grpc-mock